- How will the Research Data Centres benefit Canadians?

 - Acknowledge in writing that he/she has read, understood and will comply with the security requirements listed in the appendix of the agreement, relevant Statistics Canada policies as well as this document;

-- Declare in writing that he/she do not have any conflict of interest as described in the Values and Ethics Code for the Public Service.
+- Declare in writing that he/she does not have any conflict of interest as described in the Values and Ethics Code for the Public Service.

 What information can a deemed employee access?